Last modified on January 7th, 2023

 Overall, sea moss is considered fairly safe.
 However, you should talk to your doctor before you take it.

-Also, you might not be able to use sea moss if you’re on anticoagulants or you have very low blood pressure.
-Sea moss has the potential to interact with these conditions and medicines and could make side effects worse.
+Also, you might be unable to use it if you’re on anticoagulants or have very low blood pressure.
+It can interact with these conditions and medicines and worsen side effects.

-There’s also a big caveat to using sea moss.
+There’s also a big caveat to using it.
 You need to be careful that you’re not taking too much iodine.

 Yes, sea moss is a good source of iodine, and iodine is important for thyroid health.
 However, if you have too much iodine, it can also lead to thyroid problems including an underactive thyroid.